retazo0018/Gripper-Driver/README.md

 # Gripper Driver - Ashwin Murali
-Program a driver for a two-finger gripper used in bin picking applications.
-Goal is to create a Python program that receives a width in millimeters and controls the gripper to maintain that distance between its two fingers.
-Program should also include any other features relevant for a driver.
+Implementation of a driver for a two-finger gripper used in bin picking applications.
 See [task overview](task.md) to know the details of this challenge.

 # Getting-started
 - Clone the repository.